Getting Started

 Controlling schema

-In some cases it may be necessary to take full control over creating the SQL structure used by the NHibernate persister.
-In these cases the automatic creation of SQL structures on install can be disabled as follows:
+In some cases, it may be necessary to take full control over creating the SQL structure used by the NHibernate persister.
+In these cases, the automatic creation of SQL structures on installation can be disabled as follows:

 For all persistence schema updates: